 Ampere.
 The SI unit for electric current.

-3 signal outputs for rotary or linear incremental encoder.
-While rotating in one direction the A and B channels deliver equal length pulses, shifted by 90 degrees (in quadrature) so that the A channel pulse rises halfway between two successive B pulse transitions.
+An interface with three signal outputs for a rotary or linear incremental encoder.
+While rotating in one direction, the the A and B channels deliver equal-length pulses, shifted by 90 degrees (in quadrature) so that the A channel pulse rises halfway between two successive B pulse transitions.
 The phase-shift sequence of the A and B edges indicates the motion direction.
-One time per revolution or per linear course an index pulse occurs on the Z channel, indicating the zero position (assuming only two magnetic poles per rotation/traverse).
+One time per revolution or per linear traverse, an index pulse occurs on the Z channel, indicating the zero position (assuming only two magnetic poles per rotation/traverse).